-It is a relief to realize that there is a balanced state of consciousness in which critical thinking, higher intuition, and heart-centered love all co-exist in harmony.
-You are an intelligent, loving, conscious being, and you create a space for other people to express these qualities as well.
-This heaven on earth.
+It is a relief to realize that there is a balanced state of consciousness in which critical thinking, higher intuition, and heart-centered love can all co-exist in harmony.
+You are an intelligent, loving, conscious being, and you can create a space for other people to express these qualities as well.
+This is heaven on earth.

 Joel Bruce Wallach

 Founder, Cosmic Living – spiritual instruction – tele-classes and home-study mp3’s